strata-mvc/strata/docs/controllers.md

 ?>
 ~~~

-And the javascript call could be :
+And the javascript call look like be :

 ~~~ js
 <script>